Harry Styles ‘Sign Of The Times’ Lyrics: Channeling David Bowie Or A Lack Of Direction? [Opinion]

 One Direction star Harry Styles finally caught up with Liam Payne, Niall Horan and Zayn Malik on Friday.
 Harry became the fourth member of One Direction to release solo material when his new single “Sign Of The Times” was finally released.
-As you would expect, Styles release sent One Direction fans into a frenzy, especially when a glitch on streaming platform Spotify prevented them from being able to listen to the new release.
+As you would expect, Styles’ release sent One Direction fans into a frenzy, especially when a glitch on streaming platform Spotify prevented them from being able to listen to the new release.
 We were promised that “Sign Of The Times” indicates a change of direction for the One Direction star, so does Harry’s new song live up to the hype?

 Styles fans have been desperate to hear Harry’s new music.
 Harry signed a huge record deal, worth a reputed $80 million, shortly after One Direction announced their hiatus.
-When Styles signed with new management and PR teams Harry led fans to hope that they would not have long to wait for new Harry Styles songs.
-Of course Styles has been busy filming for Dunkirk, his debut movie role, which is due for release this summer.
+When Styles signed with new management and PR teams, Harry led fans to hope that they would not have long to wait for new Harry Styles songs.
+Of course, Styles has been busy filming for Dunkirk, his debut movie role, which is due for release this summer.
 Harry has also been keeping a very low profile.

 Harry’s bandmates Louis Tomlinson and Liam Payne have both had children since the start of One Direction’s hiatus.
 Payne, Niall Horan, and Zayn Malik have all released new music that takes a different direction to One Direction’s music.
 Naturally, Styles fans have been eager to learn whether Harry’s new song would also reveal a new direction for the 23-year-old, and on Friday they finally got to hear Harry’s new song.